Chakma Autonomous District Council: Politics

-Of the 20 elected District Council Members- MNF (10), BJP (5).
+Of the 20 elected District Council Members- MNF (1), BJP (13).

-Of the 516 village council seats in Chakma Autonomous District Council, the Mizo National Front has 371 seats, Bharatiya Janata Party has 115 seats, Indian National Congress has 2 seats and independent candidates have 27 seats.
-The MNF is in majority in 65 village Councils while the BJP is in majority in 16 village Council.In the remaining 4 Village Council no party has absolute majority.
+Of the 516 village council seats in Chakma Autonomous District Council, the Bharatiya Janata Party has 371 seats, Mizo National Front has 115 seats, Indian National Congress has 2 seats and independent candidates have 27 seats.
+The BJP is in majority in 65 village Councils while the MNF is in majority in 16 village Council.In the remaining 4 Village Council no party has absolute majority.